reactive/data-client/docs/graphql/api/GQLEntity.md

 `mergeMetaWithStore()` is called during normalization when a processed entity is already found in the store.

-### static infer(args, indexes, recurse): pk? {#infer}
+### static queryKey(args, indexes, recurse): pk? {#queryKey}

-Allows Reactive Data Client to build a response without having to fetch if its entities can be found.
+This method enables `Entities` to be [Queryable](/rest/api/schema#queryable) - allowing store access without an endpoint.

+Overriding can allow customization or disabling of this behavior altogether.

-Returning `undefined` will not infer this entity
+Returning `undefined` will disallow this behavior.

 Returning `pk` string will attempt to lookup this entity and use in the response.

-When inferring a response, this entity's expiresAt is used to compute the expiry policy.
+When used, expiry policy is computed based on the entity's own meta data.

 By **default** uses the first argument to lookup in [pk()](#pk) and [indexes](#indexes)